Common Book Keynote Address

 Surviving Memories: Safeguarding Lessons from the Holocaust

-Wednesday, September 25 | 3:30 p.m.-4:30 p.m. | Cabell Library Room 250 | Zoom Link
+Wednesday, September 25 | 3:30 p.m.-4:30 p.m. | Cabell Library Room 250 | View the recording from this session

 This panel discussion features three speakers who bring important, unique, and local perspectives to our education about the Holocaust.
 With thoughtfulness and depth, Sam Asher, the executive director of the Virginia Holocaust Museum, Ben Ipson, the grandson of the founder of the Virginia Holocaust Museum, and Halina Zimm, a Holocaust survivor will add further knowledge and understanding to the Memory Wars podcast.